gpaux/Mediana/AnalysisModel.md

 Apply a multiplicity adjustment based on the chain procedure:

 {% highlight R %}
-# Parameters of the chain procedure (fixed-sequence procedure)
+# Parameters of the chain procedure (equivalent to a fixed-sequence procedure)
 # Vector of hypothesis weights
 chain.weight = c(1, 0)
 # Matrix of transition parameters